Make your website lightning fast using caching

 You can use different technologies depending on the choice you make.
 Varnish is one such technology that stores entire pages and is designed to reduce the load on the entire server.
 Cached items are stored in RAM, which makes everything lightning fast.
 Identification is based on the URL.
 Varnish is a standalone system that sits in front of the web server and communicates via HTTP.

-Technologies such as Redis and Memcached are more suited to caching the output of data processes and operate from the backend.
-Memcached and Redis are distributed caches.
+Technologies such as Redis are more suited to caching the output of data processes and operate from the backend.
+Redis is a distributed cache.
 Or, to put it simply, remote RAM that you can access over the network.
-Memcached and Redis do not support complex calculations and store data in key-value format.
+Redis does not support complex calculations and stores data in key-value format.

 Redis supports multiple data types.
-Memcached does not do this, but despite its simplicity it can still be very efficient and very stable.
-In order to choose between these two options, you first have to decide whether or not you want to use the data types Redis offers, but most importantly, you must consider the compatibility with your code.
+First you have to decide whether or not you want to use the data types Redis offers, but most importantly, you must consider the compatibility with your code.

 Data can be stored in a cache, but also needs to be removed from it!